-During the 1960’s as Vaud-Villities became more professional, newspapers were generous in their praise.
+During the 1960s as Vaud-Villities became more professional, newspapers were generous in their praise.
 David Denning and Kirby Wyatt designed lavish sets and lighting effects that received high accolades.
-In 1965 by means of a giant turntable at center stage, a southern plantation revolved to become a lively showboat and later changed from a cascading fountain background for the women’s glee club to the set for the twin pianos of Riley and Murphy.
-Vaud-Villities sophisticated sets launched Kirby Wyatt into the spotlight making him a much sought after stage designer in professional theater.
+In 1965, by means of a giant turntable at center stage, revolved to become a lively showboat and later changed from a cascading fountain background for the women’s glee club to the set for the twin pianos of Riley and Murphy.
+Vaud-Villities sophisticated sets launched Kirby Wyatt into the spotlight, making him a much sought-after stage designer in professional theater.

-Vaud-Villities remains true to its roots and continues to dazzle audiences of all ages, encourage youth to pursue the arts and plays a major role in the community through partnerships and volunteerism.
+Vaud-Villities remains true to its 75+ year old roots and continues to dazzle audiences of all ages, encourage youth to pursue the arts and plays a major role in the community through partnerships and volunteerism.

 PO Box 696, Columbus, OH 43216